VoxeLibre/VoxeLibre/CONTRIBUTING.md

 * Update first post in forum thread (https://forum.minetest.net/viewtopic.php?f=50&t=16407)
 * Post release announcement and changelog in forums

+### Licensing
+By asking us to include your changes in this game, you agree that they fall under the terms of the GPLv3, which basically means they will become part of a free software.

 ### Crediting
 Contributors, Developers and Maintainers will be credited in